Date of Award

 The 49 leadership competencies were rated significantly important for practice and for inclusion in ATEPs.
 Through exploratory factor analysis (EFA), leadership competencies were organized by four constructs, Personality Characteristics, Diagnosing Context/People Skills, Communication/Initiative, and Strategic Thinking.
 The 35 leadership content areas were rated as significantly important for inclusion in ATEPs.
 Through EFA, content areas were organized by three leadership constructs, Managerial Leadership and Knowledge Management, Leadership Theories, and Leadership Issues, Trends, and Policies.
 Each competency and content factor significantly increased in importance as the level of the ATEP progressed from entry-level, to post-certification, to doctoral.
 Few differences were found according to faculty and practitioners.
 Leadership competency and content is important for practice and for inclusion in ATEPs at all levels.
 Future studies should confirm factors and examine how leadership influences the practice of athletic trainers.

 Kutz, Matthew R., "Importance of Leadership Competencies and Content for Athletic Training Education and Practice: A Delphi Technique and National Survey" (2006).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 263.